Click here for Level 2 Yoga Teacher Training Courses FAQ

-For those who do have limitations we encourage them to make the necessary modifications during the training so that they can grow and flourish in their practice.
+For those who do have limitations we encourage them to make the necessary modifications and explore the use of props during the training so that they can grow and flourish in their practice.
 If energy levels are low a student can allow more rests and if the body is inflexible then more modifications or props.

 If you have an injury or physical complaint and are able to modify and adapt the practice then you will still be able to attend the training.
 Injuries are never a reason to stop practicing and actually can be a great lesson in sensitivity and humility.

 It is our experience that many students who have practiced yoga for a long time find the posture practice method (foundation, breath, bandhas and core) a revelation to their practice and feel the training enhances and elevates their practice to new levels.